ZathuraDbg/ZathuraDbg/CONTRIBUTING.md

 2. Give concrete steps on how to reproduce your bug.
 3. Tell us exactly which version of ZathuraDbg you used and the environment(s) you reproduced the bug in.

-You can take a look at the [issue template](https://github.com/ZathuraDbg/ZathuraDbg/ISSUE_TEMPLATE.md) for more details.

 ### Request features